Are you drowning in the sea of digital pianos?…

 The Roland certainly has the most realistic tone.

 It has more warmth and depth to it.

-The Roland also feels more responsive under the fingers,
+Roland digital pianos feel more responsive under the fingers,

 although a tad lighter than the Yamaha and Kawai.